 The cost of utilities, such as electricity and water, may or may not be included in your rent.
 Visit our internet service providers in Canada and utilities in Canada articles for information on service providers in your area.

 You can find houses and apartments for rent in Canada in the classifieds section of local newspapers, libraries, and on websites such as Kijiji and Craigslist.
-Newcomers Facebook groups are also useful.
+Facebook groups for newcomers to Canada are also useful.
 In many cities, you can simply walk around your preferred neighbourhood, as landlords will post signs outside their property advertising available vacancies.

 Landlords will usually request information about your ability to pay rent before offering you a lease.
 Documents that may be requested include: